Trisophic-Union/Core-Documents/Constitution/Constitution.md

 Measure 0:
 - The Union doesn't have enough members to function properly, and is still organizing
-- Cyborgnetical (The Exectuve), has complete control over the union, it his duty to appoint people to roles to get each branch functional.
+- Cyborgnetical (The Executive), has complete control over the union, it his duty to appoint people to roles to get each branch functional.
 - Conditions:
-  - Power is changed to an advisory from spesific internal structures once they are working.
+  - Power is changed to an advisory from specific internal structures once they are working.
 (Mediatorium, Media Delegation, Penecium, etc)
   - Advisory role is completely removed once the specified branch is fully functional.
 (Executive, Legislative, Judical, Monocative, Mediacative)

   - Current Advisory:
-    - Parliment
+    - Parliament
     - Mediatorium
     - Executive
   - Fully Functional:
     - (None)

 Measure 1:
-- Union is still organizing, everyone who is part of the union has clear communications with eachother.
+- The union is still organizing, everyone who is part of the union has clear communications with each other.
 - Anyone appointed to a role in measure 0 can change this constitution.
 Any member of the union can propose changes.
 - Measure 0 is complete.